BinaryMuse/node-cmark-gfm/README.md

 # node-cmark

-node-cmark is a Node.js wrapper around [cmark](https://github.com/jgm/cmark), the reference implementation of [CommonMark](http://commonmark.org/) in C by John MacFarlane.
+node-cmark is a Node.js wrapper around GitHub's fork of [cmark](https://github.com/github/cmark), the reference implementation of [CommonMark](http://commonmark.org/) in C by John MacFarlane.
+You can find GitHub's fork at https://github.com/github/cmark.

 ## Usage